 All investments are valued at their fair value as at 12 noon on 13 January 2023, being the last business day of the accounting year.
-For the investments in United States, the latest available valuation was as at close of business on 13 January 2023.
 The fair value for non-derivative securities is bid market price, excluding any accrued interest.
 The fair value for units in Collective Investment Schemes is the cancellation price or bid price for dual priced funds and single price for single priced funds.
 The fair value for derivative instruments is the cost of closing out the contract on the last business day of the accounting year.